alexandriawhite/Challenge-1/README.md

 ## Installation

 I began this project by cloning repository: https://github.com/coding-boot-camp/urban-octo-telegram.git.
 Once cloned, I started working on the project in my repository and pushed the updates to: https://github.com/alexandriawhite/Boot-Camp-Challenge-1.
 You may view or clone any materials needed here.
+To view challenge 1 please navigate to: https://alexandriawhite.github.io/Challenge-1/

 ## Usage